JGets/ljs/README.md

 A small, dependency free, script to help in lazy/async loading of resources on a webpage.

 `l.js` is designed to be small, simple, and to the point.
-It's meant to make lazy-loading reasources easy, with support for unreachable resource fallbacks.
+It's meant to make lazy-loading resources easy, with support for unreachable resource fallbacks.

 ## __*NOTE*__
-This is still **EXPERIMENTAL** and not reccommended for production use.
+This is still **EXPERIMENTAL** and not recommended for production use.
 Use at your own risk.

 ## The Script
 ```html